artsy/artsy.github.io/_posts/2015-09-18-Cocoa-Architecture-Dependencies.markdown

 #### Community Relationships

-The amount of energy you have to put into using certain dependencies, in an engaging way like we do, also means you have to deal with people.
+The amount of energy you have to put into using certain dependencies, in an engaging way like we do, also means you have to interact with external people.
 This is often the case with OSS, so we’re used to that and quite good at it.
-Sometimes, however, people and their opinions don’t match, it’s a fact of life, and in these cases it can be worth it to choose to not use a certain dependency, if not strictly needed.
+Sometimes, however, people and their opinions don’t match, it’s a fact of life, and in these cases it can be worth choosing to not use a certain dependency.

 One such example has been ReactiveCocoa.
-While they are completely in their right to do whatever they feel they need to do, we feel that we’ve wasted energy on supporting their dependencies in CocoaPods that took away from our already constraining time-budget.
-It consumes and creates energy that we don't want to be associated with, and makes us want to engage less with the community at whole, which is really not something we want.
+While they are free to make whatever decisions they like, we feel that we’ve wasted energy on supporting their dependencies in CocoaPods that took away from our already constraining time-budget.
+Our interactions consume and creates energy that we don't want to be associated with.
+This makes us want to engage less with the community at whole, which is really not something we want.
 So that, combined with our opinion on the framework itself (as aforementioned) means we’re looking at alternatives.

 This contrasts sharply with working on Fastlane, where we're willing to take the dependency graph in part because working with [Felix Krause](https://krausefx.com) is such a pleasure.
 We've sent PRs,  helped out on [documentation](https://github.com/KrauseFx/fastlane/pull/173) and provided advice on how we would/are using Fastlane.
 I actively feel guilty that we're still not deploying to the App Store using Fastlane because of this relationship.